KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Related Work

-\textbf{Coordinate regression methods.} These approaches directly map discriminative features to target landmark coordinates \cite{Dapogny_DeCaFA_ICCV19,Zhu_Coarse2Fine_CVPR15,Lv_TSR_CVPR17,Feng_Wingloss_CVPR18,Lv_Regression_CVPR17,Li_Structure_ECCV20,Wu_LaB_CVPR18,Nibali_Corr_18}.
-DeCaFA \cite{Dapogny_DeCaFA_ICCV19} is designed by integrating the classic U-Net \cite{Ronneberger_UNet_MICCAI15} to preserve full spatial resolution throughout cascaded regression for accurate face alignment.
-Lv et al \cite{Lv_Regression_CVPR17}presents a deep regression architecture with Two-Stage (global and local stage) Reinitialization (TSR) to deal with the initialization problem explicitly.
-TSR obtains a rough face detection result on the global stage.
-The full face region is first re-initialized by a supervised spatial transformer network to a canonical shape state and then trained to regress a coarse landmark estimation.
-At the local stage, different face parts are further separately re-initialized to their own canonical shape states, followed by another regression subnetwork to get the final estimation.
-LAB \cite{Wu_LaB_CVPR18} predicts facial boundaries as geometric constraints through heatmap regression to compensate for landmark coordinate prediction.
-A cascaded Graph Convolutional Network \cite{Li_Structure_ECCV20} dynamically leverages global and local features for precise prediction.
-To address the issue which is not entirely differentiable in the regression-based method with a fully connected output layer, Nibali et al \cite{Nibali_Corr_18} propose a differentiable spatial to numerical transform (DSNT) to fill this gap.
-DSNT layer adds no trainable parameters, is fully differentiable, and exhibits good spatial generalization.
+\textbf{Coordinate regression methods.} These approaches directly map discriminative features to target landmark coordinates~\cite{Dapogny_DeCaFA_ICCV19,Zhu_Coarse2Fine_CVPR15,Lv_TSR_CVPR17,Feng_Wingloss_CVPR18,Lv_Regression_CVPR17,Li_Structure_ECCV20,Wu_LaB_CVPR18,Nibali_Corr_18}.
+For example, DeCaFA~\cite{Dapogny_DeCaFA_ICCV19} integrates U-Net~\cite{Ronneberger_UNet_MICCAI15} to preserve spatial resolution in cascaded regression for face alignment.
+Lv et al.~\cite{Lv_Regression_CVPR17} introduce Two-Stage Reinitialization (TSR), a deep regression architecture that addresses initialization with a two-stage process, involving global and local stages for coarse and fine alignment.
+LAB~\cite{Wu_LaB_CVPR18} combines heatmap regression with coordinate prediction, employing facial boundaries as geometric constraints.
+A cascaded Graph Convolutional Network~\cite{Li_Structure_ECCV20} leverages both global and local features for accuracy.
+Additionally, Nibali et al.~\cite{Nibali_Corr_18} propose a differentiable spatial to numerical transform (DSNT) to address differentiation challenges in regression-based methods, ensuring spatial generalization.

-\textbf{Comparison with previous works}.~In stark contrast to prior works, we have tackled the critical issue of label representation and delved into the unification of regression and classification to accurately locate the target Point of Interest (POI).
-But what truly sets KeyPosS apart is its seamless integration without any need for modifications to the model design, marking a paradigm shift in the realm of facial landmark detection.
-By prioritizing innovative solutions and a user-friendly approach, KeyPosS offers a distinctive and superior methodology that surpasses its predecessors.
+\textbf{Comparison with previous works}.~KeyPosS is a one-of-a-kind system that uniquely leverages GPS-inspired true-range multi-point positioning technology for facial point-of-interest (POI) localization.
+Unlike prior methods reliant solely on coordinate regression or heatmap-based approaches, KeyPosS amalgamates both regression and classification pipelines, providing a comprehensive solution for facial landmark detection.
+The plug-and-play nature of KeyPosS enables seamless integration into existing frameworks without requiring customization.
+The adaptability of KeyPosS indicates potential utility not only in facial landmark detection but also in a range of other keypoint detection tasks, suggesting a promising direction for future research.